Configuration File Reference¶

 mapping | Yes | The master list of all possible questions for the interview.
 See Question Types Reference for available types including text, number, bool, tristate, date, amount, enum, multichoice, list, structured, computable, and assisted (Assistant extension). |

-pages |
+groups |

-mapping | No | Divides questions into logical pages for long interviews.
-Each page (keyed by page ID) has title and questions (question definitions).
+mapping | No | Divides questions into logical groups for long interviews.
+Each group (keyed by group ID) has title and questions (question definitions).
 See Paged Interviews. |

 definitions |